praekelt/numi-api/docs/index.rst

        }
      }]

-.. http:post:: /projects/
+.. http:post:: /organizations/(str:organization_id)/projects/

-  Creates a new project with the :ref:`project description <data-project>` given in the request body and returns the created projects's description, along with the generated dialogue ``id`` field and ``url`` field for accessing the project description.
+  Creates a new project with the :ref:`project description <data-project>` given in the request body underneath the organization with the id ``organization_id`` using the and returns the created projects's description, along with the generated dialogue ``id`` field and ``url`` field for accessing the project description.

-  This operation is only accessible to the authenticated user if they have :ref:`admin permission <permissions>`.

   .. sourcecode:: http

-     POST /projects/ HTTP/1.1
+     POST /organizations/21/projects/ HTTP/1.1
      Content-Type: application/json

      {